 Jemena is the meter data agent in the NSW and ACT Retail Gas Market.
-In December 2014, Jemena experienced system issues that had an adverse impact on their ability to meet the non-daily gas meter reading delivery requirements under clause 21.1 of the Procedures.
+In November 2015, AEMO issued the Previous Decision that Jemena had not met the non-daily gas meter reading delivery requirements under clauses 21.1(5) and 21.1 (7) of the Procedures between January 2015 and July 2015.